 Rooms: There are 8 gorgeous thatched chalets and one honeymoon suite.
 All chalets have 2 queen size beds, en-suite bathroom and an outside, open-fronted lapa which has comfy couches, mini-bar and a tea and coffee station.
 The honeymoon suite also has a bath and an outdoor shower.

 Activities: The big cats are the main attraction at Okonjima.
-If you stay two nights you will have a good chance of getting close to the big cats.
-They can be seen from gameviewing vehicles and cheetah can also be tracked on foot.
-Guided walks are also on offer.
+If you stay two nights you will have a good chance of getting close to the big cats at the AfriCat Information and Carnivore Care Centre.
+You can go for on special leopard sighting trips and game drives in the reserve and take guided nature walks.

 Facilities: The main building is curved in shape and looks out onto a small waterhole.
 It houses a spacious lounge with various seating areas, the bar and dining area.
 Dining also takes place al-fresco weather permitting.
 To the side of the main area is a pool.